soverenio/docs/docs/source/getting-started/quick-start.rst

 Livecheck
 ^^^^^^^^^

-Log in to your Soveren account and check tha Soveren proxy is on.
+Log in to your Soveren account and check that Soveren gateway is on.

 Reroute your traffic